-Most of us are familiar with the idea of keeping it real and have an intuitive sense about what that means.
+Most of us are familiar with the idea of keeping it real and have an intuitive sense of what that means.
 People who keep it real don’t hide behind a mask to keep themselves safe from their fear of how they might be perceived.
 They don’t present a false self in order to appear more perfect, more powerful, or more independent.
 People who keep it real present themselves as they truly are, the good parts and the parts most of us would rather hide, sharing their full selves with the people who are lucky enough to know them.

 Being real in this way is not an easy thing to do as we live in a culture that often shows us images of physical and material perfection.
 As a result, we all want to look younger, thinner, wealthier, and more successful.
 We are rewarded externally when we succeed at this masquerade, but people who are real remind us that, internally, we suffer.
 Whenever we feel that who we are is not enough and that we need to be bigger, better, or more exciting, we send a message to ourselves that we are not enough.
 Meanwhile, people who are not trying to be something more than they are walk into a room and bring a feeling of ease, humor, and warmth with them.
 They acknowledge their wrinkles and laugh at their personal eccentricities without putting themselves down.